bensherlock/micropython-usmart-gateway-application/README.md

-# micropython-usmart-sensor-application
+# micropython-usmart-gateway-application
-USMART Sensor Node Application
+USMART Gateway Node Application

-Top level application for the sensor nodes using PYBD and the expansion PCB.
+Top level application for the gateway node using PYBD and the expansion PCB.

 Everything below this level, modules and the mainloop can be updated OTA in the field.